nihallakshmankonchady/performance-test-scripts/Esignet/README.md

 *  OIDC - Configuration (Execution) : Open ID Connect dynamic provider discovery is not supported currently, this endpoint is only for facilitating the OIDC provider details in a standard way.

-*  OIDC - JSON Web Key Set (Execution) : Endpoint to fetch all the public keys of the Esignet server.Returns public key set in the JWKS format.
+*  OIDC - JSON Web Key Set (Execution) : Endpoint to fetch all the public keys of the eSignet server.Returns public key set in the JWKS format.

-### Execution points for Esignet Wallet Binding API's
+### Execution points for eSignet Wallet Binding API's

 *  Wallet Binding - Send Binding OTP (Execution) : This thread group will send the otp for the individual id passed in the request body.
 For Registered individual id we have separately added the setup thread group for creating identities.